 We have provided means to model history-dependent processes by extending the classical Petri nets model and considered two ways of incorporating history: token history nets and global history nets.
 To provide analysis, simulation and validation facilities, we have put a link from global history nets to classical and inhibitor Petri nets.
 Namely, we have identified several subclasses of global history nets that can be automatically transformed to classical Petri nets.
-For the class of global history nets with counting formulae as guards we have defined a transformation to inhibitor nets.
-Finally, observe that global history nets can be easily implemented in CPN Tools [1].
+For the class of global history nets with counting formulas as guards we have defined a transformation to inhibitor nets.
+Finally, observe that global history nets are readily implemented in CPN Tools [1].

-Future work For the future work we plan to adapt our token net framework for modelling component-based systems.
+Future work For the future work we plan to adapt our token net framework for modelling componentbased systems.
 We intend to extend the language of operations on histories by adding projection in order to allow information hiding and intersection to check disjointness/presence of common parts in token histories.
 The guard language will allow to evaluate conditions both on separate tokens and on their combinations.

-We are going to develop a method for transforming broader subclasses of global history nets to classical and inhibitor Petri nets.
-For instance, our transformation of global history nets with LTL guards can be easily extended for LTL with Past.
-We also consider developing a transformation for global history nets with LogLogics [9] guards, a three-valued variant of LTL+Past on finite traces.
+We are going to develop a method for transforming broader subclasses of global history nets to classical and inhibitor Petri nets, e.g., we would like to consider global history nets with guards being formulas from temporal logics other than Past+LTL such as FTL [3] and LogLogics [16].